svilupp/Julia-LLM-Leaderboard/README.md

 And with a separate bar for each prompt template:
 ![Model-Prompt-Scores-for-Paid-API](assets/model-prompt-comparison-oss.png)

+Note: I have noticed that some evals in Ollama/llama.cpp now score slightly higher now than in Dec-23, so it's on a roadmap to re-run the above evals.

 ### Overall Time to Run vs Score

 Clearly, the paid APIs win (the latest release: GPT-3.5-Turbo-1106), but that's not the whole story.